OEX® S&P 100TM Index Options

-The exercise-settlement value, OEX, is calculated using the last (closing) reported sales price in the primary market of each component stock on the last business day before the expiration date or on the day the exercise notice is properly submitted if exercised before expiration.
+The exercise-settlement value, OEX, is calculated using the last (closing) reported sales price in the primary market of each component stock on the expiration date or on the day the exercise notice is properly submitted if exercised before expiration.
 The exercise-settlement amount is equal to the difference between the exercise-settlement value, OEX, and the exercise price of the option, multiplied by $100.
 Exercise will result in delivery of cash on the business day following the day the exercise notice is properly submitted.

 Position and Exercise Limits:

 No position and exercise limits are in effect.
-Each member (other than a market-maker) or member organization that maintains an end of day position in excess of 100,000 contracts in OEX and OEX LEAPS for its proprietary account or for the account of a customer, shall report certain information to the Department of Market Regulation.
-The member must report information as to whether such position is hedged and, if so, a description of the hedge employed e.g. stock portfolio current market value, other stock index option positions, stock index futures positions, options on stock index futures; and for customer accounts, provide the account name, account number and tax ID or social security number.
+Each Trading Permit Holder (other than a market-maker) or TPH organization that maintains an end of day position in excess of 100,000 contracts in OEX and OEX LEAPS for its proprietary account or for the account of a customer, shall report certain information to the Department of Market Regulation.
+The TPH must report information as to whether such position is hedged and, if so, a description of the hedge employed e.g. stock portfolio current market value, other stock index option positions, stock index futures positions, options on stock index futures; and for customer accounts, provide the account name, account number and tax ID or social security number.
 Thereafter, if the position is maintained at or above the reporting threshold, a subsequent report is required on Monday following expiration and when any change to the hedge results in the position being either unhedged or only partially hedged.
 Reductions below these thresholds do not need to be reported.

 Purchases of puts or calls with 9 months or less until expiration must be paid for in full.
 Writers of uncovered puts or calls must deposit / maintain 100% of the option proceeds* plus 15% of the aggregate contract value (current index level x $100) minus the amount by which the option is out-of-the-money, if any, subject to a minimum for calls of option proceeds* plus 10% of the aggregate contract value and a minimum for puts of option proceeds* plus 10% of the aggregate exercise price amount. (*For calculating maintenance margin, use option current market value instead of option proceeds.)
 Additional margin may be required pursuant to Exchange Rule 12.10.